ellipsis/ellipsis/README.md

 Hook            | Description
 ----------------|------------
-`pkg.add`       | Customizes how a files is added to your package.
+`pkg.add`       | Customizes how files are added to your package.
-`pkg.install`   | Customize how package is installed.
-By default the pkg.link hooks is run.
+`pkg.install`   | Customize how a package is installed.
+By default the pkg.link hook is run.
-`pkg.installed` | Customize how package is listed as installed.
+`pkg.installed` | Customize how a package is listed as installed.
 `pkg.link`      | Customizes which files are linked into `$ELLIPSIS_HOME`.
 `pkg.links`     | Customizes which files are detected as symlinks.
-`pkg.pull`      | Customize how how changes are pulled in when `ellipsis pull` is used.
+`pkg.pull`      | Customize how changes are pulled in when `ellipsis pull` is used.
-`pkg.push`      | Customize how how changes are pushed `ellipsis push` is used.
+`pkg.push`      | Customize how changes are pushed when `ellipsis push` is used.
-`pkg.status`    | Customize output of `ellipsis status`.
+`pkg.status`    | Customize the output of `ellipsis status`.
-`pkg.uninstall` | Customize how package is uninstalled.
+`pkg.uninstall` | Customize how a package is uninstalled.
 By default all symlinks are removed and the package is deleted from `$ELLIPSIS_PATH/packages`.
 `pkg.unlink`    | Customize which files are unlinked by your package.

 #### Examples